30 Things I Learned in My 30s for Success, Purpose & Well‑Being

 B) Physical and mental well-being:

 In your thirties you realize for the first time that you are not invincible and that you should take better care of your body.
-In this category, I highlight briefly 7 different strategies for physical and mental wellbeing.
+While responsibilities often increase, life doesn’t have to feel harder—this decade can bring more stability, clarity, and deeper joy if lived with intention.
+In this second category, I highlight briefly 7 different strategies for physical and mental wellbeing.

 9. Commit to regular strenuous exercise for improved physical fitness, mental health, and longevity